bertigert/Deezer-Artist-Dumper/README.md

 # Deezer-Artist-Dumper

 A tampermonkey userscript which adds the functionality to download all of the Artists EPs, Singles, Albums and Features.
 Aims to mimic the Deezer Design on desktop.
+Supports both dark and white mode, although intended for dark mode.
+I do not know if "all" are really all songs, with all I mean every song which is listed on the discography page of an artist.
+I believe the Top 100 Tracks cannot include more songs.
+If that is wrong, contact me and I will add that.

 ## Features
 - Adds a button on the artist page